kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 Consider the following situations:

 - Scenario 1: You are studying in your room with your headphones on and your mother suddenly comes in.
-You take out your headphones and hear her   say angrily, "I have been calling your name for the last 5 minutes, why aren't you listen to me."
+You take out your headphones and hear her   say angrily, "I have been calling your name for the last 5 minutes, why aren't you listening to me."
-- Scenario 2: You are in a lecture and the teacher asks you to summarize the key point that they just made, but although you were paying attention you can't answer correctly because you didn't understand their main point.
+- Scenario 2: You are in a lecture and the teacher asks you to summarize the key point they just made, but although you were paying attention you can't answer correctly because you didn't understand their main point.
 Your teacher says, "Why didn't you listen to what I was saying."
-- Scenario 3: At the end of your monthly meeting with your advisor, they ask you to summarize the action items that you just discussed and agreed on for the next month.
+- Scenario 3: At the end of your monthly meeting with your advisor, they ask you to summarize the action items the two of you just discussed and agreed on for the next month.
 However, you realize that you don't remember what the action items are anymore.
 Your advisor wonders aloud, "where you not listening during our discussion?"

 What is going on in each of these scenarios?
 On the surface, the person you are communicating with has acused you of not listening.
 But each situation is very different.

 - In scenario 1, you never received the message because your headphones blocked you from hearing.
-- In scenario 2, you heard the information, but didn't understand it well enough to respond.
+- In scenario 2, you heard the information, but didn't understand it well enough to act on what you heard.
 - In scenario 3, you heard and understood the information at one point, but when asked to recall it, you could not.

 These scenarios point to the reality that listening is far more complicated that we realize!

-One common misconception that people have is the hearing = listening.
+One common misconception is the hearing = listening.
 However, this is not the case.
-Hearing is just one part of listening, in which you receive auditory information.
-However, actual listening requires you to process that information so you can understand and respond to it.
+Hearing is just one part of listening in which you receive auditory information.
+However, actual listening requires you to process the information you receive so you can understand and respond to it appropriately.

 > Listening is the learned process of receiving, interpreting, recalling, evaluating, and responding to verbal and nonverbal messages.
 > [Source](https://open.lib.umn.edu/communication/chapter/5-1-understanding-how-and-why-we-listen/)

-As such, Listening occurs through a process of the following steps:
+Listening occurs through a process involving the following actions:

 <details>
   <summary> Receiving </summary>